IIIF/website/source/index.md

 It's your goal to share knowledge and collections as widely as possible.
 IIIF is being adopted by global leading institutions as a cost-effective way to serve billions of digital objects online without vendor lock-in and with strong open-source, community-driven ethics.
 Learn more.

 ---

+## Who is using IIIF?

+ **Aggregators** such as JSTOR, CONTENTdm, DPLA, Europeana, the Internet Archive, and more.

+**Universities and research institutions** like Cambridge University, Kyoto University, Stanford University, University of Toronto, and Wellcome Trust.

+**National libraries** and **archives** like the Library of Congress, the Vatican, and the Egyptian National Library and Archives.

+**Museums** such as the British Museum, The J. Paul Getty Trust, and The Walters Art Museum.

+**Software companies** and **digital agencies** including Kakadu Software, Gallery Systems, Digirati, Cogapp, and more.

+Many institutions using IIIF's APIs become members of the <a href="{{ site.url }}{{ site.baseurl }}/community/consortium/">IIIF Consortium</a>, sustaining the framework’s growth and serving on advisory committees.

 ## See IIIF in action